 - Informal Proposal: In some cases, we can work with you and your creditors to set up a payment plan that allows you to pay your creditors in an orderly way, thus helping to preserve your credit rating.
 This operates similar to a debt consolidation loan, except that you do not borrow the money to pay off your creditors.

-- Consumer Proposal: Under the Bankruptcy and Insolvency Act, a Licensed Insolvency Trustee (formally referred to as Bankruptcy Trustee) files a proposal, which is an arrangement between you and your creditors that allows you to pay off only a portion of your debts, extend the time you have to pay off the debt, or provide some combination of both.
+- Consumer Proposal: Under the Bankruptcy and Insolvency Act, a Licensed Insolvency Trustee (formerly referred to as Bankruptcy Trustee) files a proposal, which is an arrangement between you and your creditors that allows you to pay off only a portion of your debts, extend the time you have to pay off the debt, or provide some combination of both.
 To be acceptable, you must offer your creditors more money than what they would expect to receive in a distribution under a bankruptcy.

 Will my creditors stop harassing me?

 Yes, they will!
 By law, all actions against you must cease once the bankruptcy documents are filed.
 This does not apply to Family Maintenance Enforcement or to secured creditors such as banks or finance companies that hold, for example, a lien on a car.